gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 Before getting started, make sure you have familiarized yourself with the Gnosis Protocol [introduction](https://docs.gnosis.io/protocol/docs/introduction1).

-This tutorial explains how to provide liquidity passively via standing orders with a so-called "bracket-liquidity strategy".
+This tutorial explains how to provide liquidity passively via standing orders with a so-called passive Customized Market Marketing (CMM).
 This strategy deploys several "brackets" (Gnosis-Safe contracts), which hold and trade two tokens `(token_1, token_2)` against each other on the Gnosis Protocol.
 They are called brackets, as their orders are opening and closing like brackets:
 One order is selling `token_1` for `token_2` for a certain price, while the second order is buying `token_1` for `token_2` at a little bit lower rate.
 If the price moves in way such that both orders are traded one after the other, the passive liquidity provider earns the spread of their orders.

-This concept is well explained in the documentation of [programmable orders](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit).
+This concept is well explained in the documentation of [Customized Market Maker](https://docs.google.com/document/d/1_zTkuhWioTbRsbwKnBi5gEi3m7-bFcPyikQid7EUA2M/edit).
 Please study this article carefully before proceeding with this tutorial.

 This tutorial will cover the following steps: